• Home

 Serving and Storage Suggestions

 What to serve with Chicken Meatball Soup?
-I always like a crusty bread with soup to compliment the flavors, but it works wonderfully with a Greek Salad, Paninis, Ham Sliders, and Cobb Salad.
+I always like a crusty bread with soup to compliment the flavors, but it works wonderfully with a Chopped Greek Salad, Paninis, Ham Sliders, and Cobb Salad.

 Store: Store in a well-sealed, airtight container in the refrigerator.
 Lasts 3-4 days.
 I generally prefer to store the meatballs separately, so they don’t get too waterlogged, but I have seen it both ways.